To Asheville with Love: An interview with Local Business Advocate Franzi Charen

 Sharing some local love with an Asheville insider

 Walking down Lexington Ave. in downtown Asheville is a feast for the senses.
-The scent of fresh coffee emanates from Izzy’s Coffee Den and classic sweets beckon from Laughing Mask Candies.
+The scent of fresh coffee emanates from Izzy’s Coffee Den.
 A slew of wildly creative dresses and shoes peek out from boutiques like Hip Replacements Clothing and Minx Boutique.

 Each business is unique, yet unified by a movement that preserves and celebrates Asheville’s local culture.
 Franzi Charen owns Hip Replacements and is a devoted advocate for local businesses.
 She’s also the director of the Asheville Grown Business Alliance and one of the masterminds behind the Go Local movement.

 ExploreAsheville.com caught up with Franzi to ask her why keeping it local matters and to share her tips for a perfect local weekend.